 Entry fees and opening times

-Open 9am to 5pm daily, from 26 September to 31 October – the best days are normally between 5 October and 13 October.
+Open 9am to 4:30pm daily, from 23 September to 31 October – the best days to see tulips in Tasmania are in the second week of October.

 Outside these dates the farm is closed to the public.
 Bulb sales are possible, but contact them before visiting as they may not be in the office.